-Prior Authorization tips
+Prior authorization tips

 Under Medi-Cal, there are numerous services that are Medi-Cal benefits, but the service code that is requested may not be covered/payable by the Medi-Cal/Molina system.
 This can affect both CPT codes and HCPCS codes.
-When Molina receives a Prior Authorization request such as this, staff will attempt to reach out to the requesting Provider to identify an alternative code that is covered/payable.
+When Molina receives a prior authorization request such as this, staff will attempt to reach out to the requesting Provider to identify an alternative code that is covered/payable.

 Please note that the Provider is responsible for finding a covered code that is payable in order to get reimbursed for services to be rendered.
-Providers can refer to the Medi-Cal Provider Manuals Medi-Cal: Provider Manuals or the DHCS website [Medi-Cal: Provider Home Page](#) to find a covered code that will match the service to be provided.
-Sometimes, an unlisted code may need to be used to cover the requested service under Medi-Cal, if the initial code is not payable under Medi-Cal.
+Providers can refer to the Medi-Cal Provider Manuals [Provider Manual | Medi-Cal Providers](#) or the DHCS website [Medi-Cal: Provider Home Page](#) to find a covered code that will match the service to be provided.
+Sometimes, an unlisted code may need to be used to cover the requested service under Medi-Cal, if the initial requested code is not payable under Medi-Cal.